Webcomic / The Princess

 - More Popular Spinoff: It's more popular than the comic it's a spinoff of.

 - Princess Phase: Sarah is never seen without her princess clothes, much to her mother's disapproval.

 - Puppy Love: Lots of crushes and talk of holding hands.

 - Rebellious Spirit: Irma is a Nominal Hero Lancer with strong Chaotic Neutral tendencies.

-- Tomboy and Girly Girl: Sarah and Irma.
+- Tomboy and Girly Girl: Irma and Sarah, respectively.

 - Unlimited Wardrobe: Irma.
-Somewhat justified by her theatrical parents, but still a bit of a running gag.
+Somewhat justified by their theatrical parents, but still a bit of a running gag.